ForNeVeR/old-mixer-tales/Readme.md

 ### JavaScript INSTEAD Client

-There's an [instead-js] project we also support.
-To run it, follow the instructions in the instead-js repository.
-Here's a quick excerpt:
+The game can also be run inside a web client provided by the [instead-js] project.
+To do so, follow the instructions in the instead-js repository.
+Here's an example command sequence:

 ```console
 $ git clone git@github.com:instead-hub/instead-js.git